madanrajbalabaskaran/binding_pose_accuracy/README.md

   gpu: false
   verbose: true
 ```
+Two settings matter more than they appear to:

+`gpu: false` is required.
+The torsional term is implemented only on the CPU
+minimisation path, so setting this to `true` silently disables it while the
+published chirality, bond and angle restraints continue to run.

 SMILES strings must be written as single-quoted YAML scalars.
 Double-quoted
 scalars process backslash escape sequences and will silently corrupt
 stereochemistry-bearing SMILES.

+An optional `pose_start_sigma` key, set in the ligand block, allows the
+torsional term to fire at a different point in reverse diffusion from the
+published restraints.
+It defaults to `start_sigma` and can be omitted, as in the
+configurations used for the reported results.

 Run inference with: